You can rebuild the Windows operating system in the event of a disaster.

-Windows operating system must be installed on the same directory as that of the original computer; otherwise, full system restores will not work.
-For computers that have been upgraded to Windows Vista and later, the operating system must be installed on the WINNT directory.
+Windows Operating System must be installed on the same directory as that of the original computer; otherwise, system state restores will not work.

 Make sure that the computer has the same fully qualified network name as the original.
 Match the general hardware configuration (i.e., IDE, SCSI) and the local disk drive to the original computer.

-The destination host name or the server name must be same as the source server name.
+The destination host name and the client name must be same as that of the source server name.

-Make sure the disks drives can accommodate the quantity of data being restored.
+Make sure the disk drives can accommodate the data being restored.